-Sky Burial: An Epic Love Story of Tibet by Xinran, translated by Esther Tyldesley and Julia Lovell + Author Interview
+Sky Burial: An Epic Love Story of Tibet by Xinran, translated by Esther Tyldesley and Julia Lovell + Author Interview [in AsianWeek]

 Here’s the story: two lovers, marriage, and cruel separation by war shortly thereafter.
 The husband dies mysteriously, but the wife remains skeptical and embarks on a search for answers that lasts three eventful decades.
 She doesn’t give up until she finally learns of her husband’s ultimate sacrifice in the name of preserving peace.